Accelerynt-Security/AS-Block-GitHub-User/README.md

 To ensure the private key remains secure, this playbook utilizes Azure key vault to access the private key, rather than storing it directly in the playbook.
 However, because the file contains multiple line breaks, the contents of the file containing your private key will need to be encoded before it can be successfully stored in an Azure key vault.

-A PowerShell script titled "**Encode-Private-Key.ps1**" has been added to this repository to easily allow you to select your private key file and encode its contents.
+A PowerShell script titled "**Encode-Private-Key.ps1**", located in the Encode-Private-Key folder of this repository, will allow you to easily select your private key file and encode its contents.

 #### Create an Azure Key Vault Secret: